Photo courtesy of Masaaki Komori on Unsplash

 And they don’t really help themselves with their article in The Conversation.
 The gist of their defence of their work for the panel appears to be that, irrespective of the actions of Defra, the panel are professional scientists who looked at the evidence impartially.
 No mention of the fact that their examination of evidence was determined by terms of reference set by Defra.

 They also seem to think that their audience at The Conversation don’t do dates.
 So, of the ‘inaccurate media reports’, one is by George Monbiot in The Guardian.
 The hyperlink is to an article published in June 2022, before even the EFRA hearing had taken place.
-Another is by Jenni Russell in The Times, which criticises the was the expert panel was set up but which was published some two weeks before the CMEP report was published.
+Another is by Jenni Russell in The Times, which criticises the way the expert panel was set up but which was published some two weeks before the CMEP report was published.
 Both of these are criticising Defra, and the criticism levelled against them by Ford et al. amounts to a defence of Defra’s actions.
 This, despite the fact that Dr Ford insists they are defending their own integrity and not Defra’s.

 By the summer of 2022, kelp beds were also subject to die-off (Hartlepool)